 Positive: Proven developer in Arc System Works

-Recommended to: Arc System Works players, Grandblue: Fantasy fans
+Recommended to: Arc System Works players, Granblue: Fantasy fans

-There is still a lot unknown about the upcoming Grandblue: Fantasy Versus, however, with Arc System Works at the helm on the development side, and the use of yet another popular license in Grandblue Fantasy, it is safe to suspect that the final product will be of quality.
+There is still a lot unknown about the upcoming Granblue: Fantasy Versus, however, with Arc System Works at the helm on the development side, and the use of yet another popular license in Granblue Fantasy, it is safe to suspect that the final product will be of quality.

 The interesting approach of emphasizing slower paced gameplay, and less combo-oriented combat, yet still incorporating complexity within its mechanics, all while appealing to the new age esports audience is a trichotomy that is yet to be seen if it will be successful, however, if there is a developer that can make it work, it is without a doubt Arc System Works.

 Positive: Modern-style 3-D mechanics, small, but varied roster

 Negative: Not as engaging as previous iterations

 Recommended to: Soulcalibur legacy players, fans of guest characters